adempiere/adempiere-grpc-utils/README.md

-# ADempiere Template Project
+# ADempiere gRPC Utils

-Fill it with a comment about project.
+This project just add some libraries for start a gRPC easy with ADempiere.

 ## Requirements
 - [JDK 11 or later](https://adoptium.net/)